-The Psychology of Change: An Arhitect’s Perspective
+The Psychology of Change: An Architect’s Perspective

 Milan Dabic (P.Eng.), Senior Systems Engineer & Software Architect